 What is Anorexia Nervosa?

 Anorexia nervosa is characterized by an inability to eat enough food to maintain weight and/or growth trajectories; exceptionally low body weight; an obsessive concern with weight gain; and a distorted body image.
-The disorder has two subtypes and can involve both severe restriction of food intake and binge/purge behaviors.
-The median age of onset is 12 years old and falling; the disorder has been diagnosed in individuals as young as six.
-Anorexia nervosa is lethal, and mortality is most often due to complications from starvation.
+Anorexia nervosa has two subtypes and can involve both severe restriction of food intake and binge/purge behaviors.
+The median age of onset is 12 years old and falling; the disorder has been diagnosed in individuals as young as five.
+Anorexia nervosa can be life-threatening, with mortality often associated with cardiac complications and suicide.

 Like all eating disorders, anorexia nervosa develops over a period of time as a result of a complicated blend of genetic, biological, and environmental factors.
-There is no single cause to point to, and despite common misconceptions, families and communities of support are not to blame.
+There is no single cause to point to, and despite common misconceptions, families, and communities of support are not to blame.
 In fact, they are often recovery’s strongest ally.
-Many individuals have genetic predispositions to anorexia nervosa that, depending on environmental influences, may or may not be awakened over the course of their lifetime.
+Many individuals have genetic predispositions to anorexia nervosa that may or may not be awakened by environmental influences over the course of their life.